CNuge/snp-placer/README.md

 	4. the CIGAR string:
 		- this string of letters and numbers indicates the alignment details, insertions, deltions, matches etc.
+		- code in cigarParse applies the information in these strings to the alignment in the correct manner
 		examples:

 			84M1S == 84 matches, 1 soft trim